ExiledHeisenberg/DAPE/README.md

 a resuce mission is launched.

 -=> Features
-	(Version 1.1)
+	(Version 1.2)
+	- Added option to turn off interceptor
+	- Added random amounts of cash (poptabs) to AI
+	- Added option to make helicopter pesistant vehicle with code
+	- If not persitent, Vehicle Claim Script should work for most vehicles (Version 1.1)
 	- Script will now auto clean markers and old mission site once a player jumps in the helicoper
 	- Script now runs continuously